 Evolution of Safety Cases

-To improve the efficiency of the Watt steam engine, Evans and Trevethick utilised high pressure (above atmospheric) steam to power their advanced designs (Warburton, 1981).
+To improve the efficiency of the Watt steam engine, Evans and Trevethick utilised high pressure (above atmospheric) steam to power their advanced engine designs (Warburton, 1981).
 Watt’s engine was inherently safe, and he steadfastly protested the use of the more efficient, yet significantly more dangerous high-pressure engines.
 Hundreds of deaths and injuries occurred from exploding high-pressure boilers on steamboats, in plants and locomotives (Leveson, 1992).
 Reacting to these failures, responsible operators of high-pressure steam devices formed learned societies in England (Manchester Steam User’s Association – 1855) (Warburton, 1981) and later in Germany (Bavarian Steam Boiler Inspection Association – 1870) (TUV-Sud, 2017) to provide technical inspection services that provided a voluntary licence to operate these devices safely.
 Refer to the timeline in Figure 1.

 Similarly, legislation was developed in 1858 for the new public railway system in England that required technical safety inspections by Her Majesty’s Railway Inspectorate before a public railroad could operate.
 Thus, the concept of a licence to operate, issued by an overseer, was created (Railways Archive, 2005).